kyma-project/test-infra/prow/images/prow-tools/README.md

 ## Overview

-The directory contains Dockerfile for prow tools image with prebuilt tools used in prow pipelines.
+The directory contains the Dockerfile for the prow tools image with prebuilt tools used in the prow pipelines.
-The image is used as a standalone image in several cleaners job and as additional dependency in `kyma-integration` images.
+The image is used as a standalone image in several cleaners jobs and as an additional dependency in the `kyma-integration` images.

 The image consists of:

-- prebuilt binaries from `development/tools/cmd` directory
+- prebuilt binaries from the `development/tools/cmd` directory

 ## Installation
 To build the Docker image, run this command: